Team-innovation-INC/PregressServer/README.md

 For secure endpoints we are using JWT as a very strong process.

+### CASL authorization ###

+To manage the authentication we are using the CASL as the strong package we need to.
+As also we use it for the front-end so we will get a really strong connection for the application
 ### ERROR handling ###

 For handling errors we really take care of the error management and for sure at the future the errors gestation wil be a globalization module for so the server will automatically growth and had not stack